theory/justatheory/content/post/past/apps/conde-nast-ipad/index.md

   src   = "vogue-ipad-retina.jpg"
-  alt   = "*Vogue* on the new iPad" title = "*Vogue* on the new iPad" caption = "Image content from *Vogue* on the new iPad.
-Not shown: the second that it's blurry while the image engine finishes loading and displaying the image."
+  alt   = "*Vogue* on the new iPad" title = "*Vogue* on the new iPad" caption = `Image content from *Vogue* on the new iPad.
+Not shown: the second that it's blurry while the image engine finishes loading and displaying the image.`
 %}}

 Except that they do.
 The *Vogue* April 2012 issue weighs in at a whopping 408